accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

 1. Identify the presence of templates provided by the editing tool.
-1. Test compliance with the [RAWeb] criteria (../raweb1/criteres.html) and check that at least one of the templates is fully compliant.
+1. Test compliance with the [RAWeb](../raweb1/criteres.html) criteria and check that at least one of the templates is fully compliant.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}